Physician Assistant (PHAS)

 PHAS 5230.
 Medical Decision Making II.
 (2 Credits)

-This course will integrate content from all coursework throughout this term, and educate the student in the process of making medical decisions from history and physical exam findings, interpreted lab and diagnostic test results, and epidemiologic information provided in the disease entities covered in Primary Medicine I and building upon the material learned in prior term.
-This course builds on the process of learning to make medical decisions by creating a broad differential based on the chief complaint and narrowing that differential utilizing patient evaluation methods and creating plans of action for pharmacologic treatment or non-pharmacologic management, or referral as required, and then documenting the entire encounter.
-Students will effectively and consistently communicate through both verbal and written communication to facilitate collaboration and to enhance patient care.
+This course will integrate content from all coursework throughout this term, and educate the student in the process of making medical decisions from history and physical exam findings, interpreting lab and diagnostic test results, and incorporating epidemiologic information.
+This course builds on the process of learning to make medical decisions by developing a broad differential based on the chief complaint, then narrowing that differential and creating pharmacologic and non-pharmacologic treatment plans.
+Students will learn to effectively and consistently use both verbal communication and written documentation to facilitate collaboration and to enhance patient care.
 Students will draw relevant conclusions from this activity using an evidence-based approach while demonstrating professionalism and a commitment to advancing the practice of medicine through communications and interactions.

 PHAS 5235.
 Anatomy.
 (5 Credits)